+A warming, comforting dish for all year round appeal.
 I keep a bag of mixed, cooked seafood in the freezer which contains prawns, squid, mussels and cockles.
 This adds variety and different flavours and textures to the chowder.
 Any fish works with this dish, but I particularly like a smoked fish of any description in the mix.
-Pop round to your local fish shop if you have one and see what looks good, or is on offer, or look for the mackerel packs in the supermarket, they have various different ones including peppered and smoked and also other smoked fish such as trout and salmon.
+Pop round to your local fish shop, fish counter or supermarket and see what looks good, or is on offer.
+Look for the mackerel packs in the supermarket, they have various different ones including peppered and smoked and also other smoked fish such as trout and salmon.
+Mackerel is particularly good value.
+The skin on the mackerel will pull off very easily by hand so don’t be put off by the preparation of this.

 Ingredients: (per person)